apotema/heisenberg/README.md

 Usage
 -----

-First of all, we must set our spec to use chewbacca by setting the spec type to rest_api.
+First of all, we must set our spec to use Heisenberg by setting the spec type to rest_api.

 ```ruby
 require "spec_helper"